Cleamolette01/vehicles-management-platform/README.md

 I also added a CI that run unit and e2e tests.

-*With more time, I would have :*
+*With more time, I will :*
-- Added other filters
+- Add other filters
-- Refactored Vehicle Management page to make it shorter (transfer methods in api.ts)
-- Did a larger error gestion
+- Do a larger error gestion
-- Improved visual rendering
+- Improve visual rendering
-- Added linters to catch unused code and to add rules on naming
+- Add linters to catch unused code and to add rules on naming ...

 Don't hesitate to contact me if you have any question.
 Thanks for reviewing my work !